-Allow cookies to cool for a minute on the cookie sheet and then transfer to a wire rack to cool completely.
+Allow the freshly baked cookies to cool for a minute on the cookie sheet before transferring them to a wire rack to cool completely.

 Is a store-bought cookie mix vegan?

-Many store-bought cookie mixes are not vegan, but be sure and check the label.
+Many store-bought cookie mixes are not vegan, so be sure and check the label.
 I look for eggs, dairy, and even things like lard.
 Those are clear indications that this is not a vegan friendly cookie mix!

 What are vegan cookie brands?

 If you want to skip homemade chocolate chip cookies altogether, consider these brands of pre-made vegan cookies: Back to Nature Chocolate Chunk Cookies, Enjoy Life Soft Baked Cookies, the Alternative Baking Company (found at most health food stores), and more!

 Are chocolate chips vegan?

-Not all of the chocolate chips are vegan.
+Not all chocolate chips are vegan.
 In fact, most these days are not.
 Be sure to read the labels and even when you’ve found a brand you like, check them periodically because they do sometimes change their ingredients.

 For example, some of Ghirardelli chocolate chips used to be dairy-free, but not any more!
 They changed their formula and now all their chocolate chips have dairy in them.
 It was such a disappointing move!

-Here are some go-to dairy-free chocolate chips: Trader Joe’s chocolate chips, Kirkland (available seasonally at Costco), Lilly’s, and Enjoy Life.
+Here are some go-to dairy-free chocolate chips: Trader Joe’s chocolate chips, Kirkland (available seasonally at Costco), Lilly’s, Sprouts bulk chocolate chips, and Enjoy Life.
 Here’s more on dairy-free chocolate chips.